greenthegarden/Architecture-and-Services-References/docs/07__devsecops-practices.md

 ### Continuous Integration (CI)

 CI forms the first part of the CI/CD pipeline, and is a process with:
-1. Developers frequently integrating their code into a central repository.
+1. Developers frequently integrating their code into a central repository (Trunk Based Development).
 1. Frequent automated code building.
 1. Frequent automated code testing.
 1. Frequent pushing of artefacts into repositories for deployment.